Analysis — Page 6

 7. Alabama’s Crimson Tide could secure an SEC Championship Game berth by defeating Auburn in the Iron Bowl, with tiebreakers favoring them over Ole Miss and Georgia regardless of other results.
 6. The final member of a 15-man Wiregrass drug trafficking ring, 45-year-old Terrell Edwards from Ozark, received 240 months in federal prison, capping a […]

-President Donald Trump’s progress on crypto risks being rolled back by those who fear what an open crypto market could mean.
-The status quo has backers and a fight is brewing over this in D.C.
-The financial establishment wants more regulation and less innovation.
-The risks of crypto are real, but the danger of strangling […]
+President Donald Trump's progress on crypto risks being rolled back by big banks and those who fear what an open crypto market could mean.

 7. Transportation Secretary Sean Duffy urged airline passengers nationwide to stop wearing pajamas and slippers to restore civility amid soaring in-flight incidents; while etiquette experts backed the push for respectful attire, which makes sense because no one ever gets in a fist-fight in a suit.
 6. Oregon coach Dan Lanning mocked the SEC after beating […]